roopemyller/SDSProject/README.md

-This is my Software Development Skills course project
+This is my Software Development Skills Frontend course project

 Here you can find my course project